Fibromyalgia can cause brain fog as well as chronic pain. Sarah Alexander-Georgeson shares her experience with daily "fibro fog."

-All I could do was stop what I was saying and hope that somebody would understand and help me out.
+All I could do was stop what I was saying and hope somebody would understand and help me.

-These days, this is me on a daily basis.
-It’s how my mind works or, rather, how my mind fails me.
-I used to get into arguments with family and friends because they’d tell me something, and I couldn’t remember it.
+These days, this is part of my daily life.
+It’s how my mind works or, rather, how it fails me.
+I used to get into arguments with family and friends because they'd tell me something, and I couldn't remember it.

 The forgetfulness is frustrating

 Yes, I can't remember every detail, but I desperately want to.
 There's a cognitive blockage.
-Something isn't working in my brain, and it prevents me from recalling what's been said.
+Something isn't working in my brain, preventing me from recalling what's been said.

-Some people believe that I don't value them or what they have to say, but I do.
-I respect everyone, but the fog consumes my brain and takes information out of my grasp.
-I wish I had a way of getting it back, but I don't.
+Some people believe I don't value them or what they say, but I do.
+I respect everyone, but the fog consumes my brain and takes information from my grasp.
+I wish I could get it back, but I don't.

-I don’t want to get frustrated when I speak, or when I try to speak.
+I don't want to get frustrated when I speak (or try to speak).

 I think pain and fatigue play a massive role in how I'm affected cognitively.
 I have far more issues with brain fog when I'm having a pain or fatigue flare-up.
 When I'm flaring, not much sense comes out of my mouth, and no amount of sleep will help.